ZoneMinder/zoneminder/docs/installationguide/redhat.rst

     spectool -f -g -R -s 1 ~/ZoneMinder/distros/redhat/zoneminder.spec

 At this point, you can make changes to the source code.
-Depending on what you want to do with those changes, you might want to create a new branch first:
+Depending on what you want to do with those changes, you generally want to create a new branch first:

 ::

     cd ~\ZoneMinder
     git checkout -b mynewbranch

-When using git, you usually want to work out of a branch, rather than master.

 Again, depending on what you want to do with those changes, you may want to commit your changes: